Kif11/anticap/README.md

 ## What does this tool do exactly?

 This tool sets your WiFi card to monitor mode in order to listen for network packets from all of the devices nearby.
-Each of this packet contains MAC address which is unique to every device.
-Since captive portals use MAC addresses to identify users if you spoof your MAC to a logged in user you can use internet on their behalf.
-Keep in mind that this situation will lead to packets collision if other person using Internet actively.
-In this case both of you will have bad browsing experience 🙁
+Each of these packets contain a MAC address which is unique to every device.
+Since captive portals use MAC addresses to identify users, if you spoof your MAC address to a logged in user, you can access the internet on their behalf.
+Keep in mind that this situation will lead to packet collision if the other person is using the Internet actively.
+In this case, both of you will have a bad browsing experience ￼🙁

 The general pipeline consist of three steps.

 ### Discovery

 Capture packets in monitor mode for a given WiFi network to discover connected devices.
 All captured MACs are stored as JSON text files in `<cwd>/store` directory.

 ### Connection rating